Skip to main content

 To make it easier, we’ve pulled together a one-stop-shop of useful, free online resources.
 So whether you're a teacher, parent, grandparent, guardian or work in a community youth group, we've got you covered.

-Staywise brings together educational resources from the emergency services and voluntary safety organisations.
+StayWise brings together educational resources from the emergency services and voluntary safety organisations.
 Here you can find trusted resources from the Police, the Fire Service, the Ambulance Service, and the RNLI.
 There are links to the national curriculum with teaching notes and a variety of support tasks.

 Water safety